Keto Sourdough MasterClass™ — Ingredients

 Low Carbohydrate Content

-Vital Wheat Gluten is a unique ingredient with remarkably low carbohydrate content, typically containing about 4g of total carbohydrates per 1/4 cup (30g) serving.
+Vital wheat gluten is a unique ingredient with remarkably low carbohydrate content, typically containing about 4g of total carbohydrates per ¼ cup (30g) serving.

 Production Process